KTH/kth-node-web-common/README.md

 cp ./node_modules/@kth/kth-node-web-common/lib/handlebars/pages/layouts/ ...
 ```

-They are usualy located in `build.sh`, or in the scripts section of `package.json`
+They are usually located in `build.sh`, or in the scripts section of `package.json`

-⚠️ __Warning__ it will still be possible to copy the handlebar files to your applications, but they will no longer be updated, and will probalby be removed in the future. ⚠️
+⚠️ **Warning** it will still be possible to copy the handlebar files to your applications, but they will no longer be updated, and will probalby be removed in the future. ⚠️

 ## Handlebar Helpers